-This dance will include a lot of ballroom dance music, and have a setlist, but the music will be as anime/video game/geek-like as possible.
+This dance will have a set list, and all music will be ballroom dance able, but the music will be as anime/video game/geek-like as possible.
 The names of the different dances will be called out for everyone, but don’t let that stop you from dancing in whatever way feels natural!!
-The host, and possibly others will be going around helping people if they want to learn the different dances.
+The host, and others will be going around helping people if they want to learn/practice the different dances.

-One important note: ‘Line of dance’ rules will be followed.
+‘Line of dance’ rules will be followed.
 What does that mean?
-If you’re dancing a style (e.g. waltz) that moves around the floor, you’re traveling in a counter-clockwise direction.
-If you wish to just dance in one place while ‘traveling dance’ such as waltz is happening, dance in the middle of the dance floor.
+If you’re dancing a style (e.g. foxtrot) that moves around the floor, you’ll be traveling in a counter-clockwise direction.
+If you during these types of dances, dance in the middle of the dance floor.
 If it is a ‘spot’ or stationary dance, pick a spot and dance wherever you like!

 The Dress Code